-Virginia Woolf wrote some short pieces, one is “Kew Gardens“.
-I downloaded it free from the internet and every now and then I dive into this piece to read a paragraph or two.
-The writing is excellent.
-I’m able to savour the sentences within the paragraphs much more readily than if I focus on the whole thing.
+Sometimes, when I’m waiting for whatever, I delve into the library on my Kindle, looking for short-prose-pieces to read.
+Virginia Woolf wrote many, one is “Kew Gardens”.
+Every now and then I dive into this piece to read a paragraph or two — the writing is excellent — I’m able to savour the sentences within the paragraphs much more readily than if I focus on the whole thing.
 Slow reading, similar to slow food.

 In the oval flower bed the snail, whose shell had been stained red, blue, and yellow for the space of two minutes or so, now appeared to be moving very slightly in its shell, and next began to labour over the crumbs of loose earth which broke away and rolled down as it passed over them.Source: Virginia Woolf

 This blog was written by Diane Challenor

-The copyright of all the blogs and images at
+The copyright, of all the blogs and images at

-Artuccino belongs to Diane and John Challenor.
+Artuccino, belong to Diane and John Challenor.